modernish/modernish/README.md

   local scope, such as a function called by the function where it is local.
   (Note: since `QRK_LOCALUNS2` is a special case of `QRK_LOCALUNS`, modernish will not detect both.)
+* `QRK_PPIPEMAIN`: On zsh, in all elements of a pipeline, parameter expansions are evaluated in the current environment (with any changes they make surviving the pipeline), though the commands themselves of every element but the last are executed in a subshell.
+For instance, given unset or empty `v`, in the pipeline `cmd1 ${v:=foo} | cmd2`, the assignment to `v` survives, though `cmd1` itself is executed in a subshell.
 * `QRK_UNSETF`: If 'unset' is invoked without any option flag (-v or -f), and no variable by the given name exists but a function does, the shell unsets the function. (bash)